kamilkieruzal/Battleships/README.md

 # Battleships

-Sample 'game' for interview purposes.
+Sample 'game' (1 player version) for interview purposes.

 Battleships - project that you should run to see result game\
 Battleships.Core - game logic and structs\